The Museum

 Trains and Trolleys

-The museum is keeping those memories alive with newspaper articles from the day, artifacts, and historical photographs.
+The Museum keeps those memories alive with newspaper articles from the day, artifacts, and historical photographs.

 The Coal Mines

-The discovery of coal in the area opened up three coal mines in Delaware Township: Carr, Brighton and the prison.
-Kansas State Prison would mine coal for years using this rich ore to fuel not only the prison, but many of the state buildings as well.
+The discovery of coal in the area opened up three coal mines in Delaware Township: Carr, Brighton, and the prison.
+Kansas State Prison mined coal for years, using this rich ore to fuel not only the prison but also many of the state buildings.

 Kansas State Penitentiary

 The Kansas State Penitentiary in Lansing is one of the oldest correctional institutions in the country.
-It had its start as early as 1859 when it was authorized by the Constitution of Territorial Kansas.
-KSP was modeled after the state prison in Joliet, Illinois with local architect Erasmus T. Carr’s design.
-It would take five years before construction would begin in 1864.
-In the early days the prison required that all officials live nearby, and the town grew up around the prison.
-It was known as the Town of Progress.
+It started as early as 1859 when the Constitution of Territorial Kansas authorized it.
+Architect Erasmus T. Carr, inspired by the Illinois State Prison at Joliet, designed the prison, and construction took five years, starting in 1864.
+In its early days, the prison mandated that all officials live nearby, and a town known as the Town of Progress grew around the prison.

-Executions of state, federal, and military prisoners were performed by hanging at KSP until 1965.
-Some of the inmates who found their way to the gallows were: Lowell Andrews, a University of Kansas student, murdered his parents and sister in their Wolcott, KS, family home on November 28, 1958.
-He was executed in 1962.
+Until 1965, KSP conducted hangings for state, federal, and military prisoners.
+Lowell Andrews, a University of Kansas student, murdered his parents and sister in the Wolcott, Kansas family home on November28, 1958 and he would be executed in 1962.

 The infamous gallows once occupied a corner of the warehouse before being dismantled and acquired by the Kansas State Historical Society.